Skip to main content

 Automating the Response

-Step 3: Deploy the Active Response Script
+Step 4: Create the Active Response Script (Agent)

 apt install jq